A Romance in Flanders

-A Romance in Flanders is a 1937 British drama film directed by Maurice Elvey and starring Paul Cavanagh, Marcelle Chantal, Olga Lindo and Alastair Sim.
-It is set during the First World War with the British Expeditionary Force in Flanders.
-It was also released under the alternative title of Lost on the Western Front.
+A Romance in Flanders (also known as Lost on the Western Front and Widow's Island) is a 1937 British drama film directed by Maurice Elvey and starring Paul Cavanagh, Marcelle Chantal, Olga Lindo and Alastair Sim.
+It was written by Harold Simpson based on the novel Widow's Island by Mario Fort and Rolf E. Vanloo.

-The film was produced as an English-language version of the French film Widow's Island.
 It was made at the Riverside Studios in Hammersmith by the independent Franco-London Films.

-Halliwell's Film Guide describes it as "rose-coloured romantic hokum".
+A French film of the story, L'île des veuves (1937), was also produced, with Chantal appearing in both versions.
+Both films were produced by Friedrich Deutschmeister.

+Preservation status

+The British Film Institute National Archive holds a collection of ephemera and stills but no film or video materials.

 Synopsis

-During the First World War campaign in Flanders two British soldiers are both attracted to a local women Yvonne.
+During the First World War campaign in Flanders two British Expeditionary Force soldiers are both attracted to local women Yvonne.
 During a German attack on the Widow's Island salient, John Morley is left for dead by Rodd Berry who now has a free hand with Yvonne.
 Twenty years later Yvonne, married to Berry for two decades, encounters a tourist guide on the battlefield with an uncanny resemblance to Morley and possibly suffering from amnesia.